techidaily/site-win11-tips/source/_posts/a-comprehensive-analysis-of-windows-lav-filter-usage-and-outputs.md

 9. Remember the option**Enable System Tray Icon** here, too.
 After enabling it, click**OK** to save the changes and close the last LAV Filters configuration panel.
 ![LAV Filters Video Enable System Tray Icon](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/lav-filters-video-enable-system-tray-icon.jpg)

  Although your videos will play perfectly with LAV filters, if you try to grab some screenshots of your favorite scenes, they might appear blurry.
-Thankfully, we have a guide on[how to save frame-perfect video screenshots on Windows using a media player](https://www.makeuseof.com/windows-media-player-frame-perfect-screenshot/) that can help you solve this problem, too.
+Thankfully, we have a guide on [how to save frame-perfect video screenshots on Windows using a media player](https://www.makeuseof.com/windows-media-player-frame-perfect-screenshot/) that can help you solve this problem, too.

 ## Achieve Optimal Playback With LAV Filters